-Adding a tablespoon of honey to your orange juice can reduce the slightly acidic or bitter taste in some varieties of oranges, and it will also add some sweetness to your breakfast.
+Adding a tablespoon of honey to your orange juice can reduce the acidic or bitter taste some varieties of oranges have.
+It will also add a touch sweetness to your breakfast.

-This ingredient contains carbohydrates and essential sugars and is a kind of fuel for the body.
+This ingredient contains carbohydrates and essential sugars and acts as a fuel for the body.
 You won’t be low on energy for the rest of the day!

 - 1 orange